joaocansi/litur-diaria/README.md

 **Litur-Diaria** is a web app built with [Next.js](https://nextjs.org/) that delivers the **daily Catholic liturgy** along with an **AI-generated reflection** directly to subscribers' emails.

+This project is deployed at [https://liturgia.joaocansi.site](https://liturgia.joaocansi.site).
+You can subscribe using a test credit card from [stripe](https://docs.stripe.com/testing).
+Since I'm using a free mailer (mailtrap), you may not receive any e-mail if the limit has been exceeded.

 ## ✨ Features

 - 📖 **Automatically fetches** daily liturgical texts from [Canção Nova](https://liturgia.cancaonova.com/pb/)